 During the investigation, Magi Bish remembered something that had left her with a bad feeling.
 One day after dropping Molly off at the pond she remembered seeing a white car in the parking lot with a suspicious-looking man smoking in the car.
 She remembered feeling uncomfortable and ended up leaving the car to talk to Molly for a bit and then came back to the car and waited until the man left.
 A sketch of the man was created from Magi Bish’s story by police.

 The sketch led to many tips, but none panned out and a search of over 100 white cars in the area was done.
-Ed Fetr and Molly’s new boyfriend Steve Lucas were questioned, but both were not considered suspects in the end.
+Ed Fett and Molly’s new boyfriend Steve Lucas were questioned, but both were not considered suspects in the end.

-Police began to form a conclusion of what could have happened the day Molly went missing.
+Police began to form a conclusion about what could have happened the day Molly went missing.
 They theorized that someone could have faked an injury, asking for something from the first-aid kit and when Molly bent down to open the kit, she was attacked.
 Comins pond also led to a fork that led to either a cemetery or a wooded area.
 Police believed after being attacked she was dragged up the road to the cemetery where a car could easily escape without being noticed.
 The theory also explained why the first-aid kit was found open and why her shoes were left behind.

-Almost 3 years after her disappearance, a local hunter contacted police because he remembered seeing a blue bathing suit in a wooded area frequented by hunters.
+Almost 3 years after her disappearance, a local hunter contacted the police because he remembered seeing a blue bathing suit in a wooded area frequented by hunters.
 The area was searched by police and a piece of the bathing suit was recovered.
 It was the same color as the bathing suit that Molly had worn the day she went missing.
 A DNA lab later confirmed that the material belonged to the bathing suit Molly was wearing.

 A massive search was done in the same area and a week after the discovery of the bathing suit, several bones were found.
 After testing, the bones were confirmed to be those of Molly Bish.